thomasvrussell/snail/README.rst

     pip install astro-snail

-Note: to avoid package name duplicate in PyPI, we have to change PyPI package name to be astro-snail, but there is no differnce on package content and usage.
+Note: to avoid package name duplicate in PyPI, we have to change PyPI package name to be astro-snail, but there is no any differnce on package content or usage.

 Additional dependencies
 -----------